GizemmOzcan/Samsung-Innovation-Campus-2026-Works-/week1-chapter2.lab2/Lab2_Report.md

 ---

 ## Lab 2-5: Prompt 1st Tuning and Re-execution

-**Mission:** Refine your template based on the evaluation from Lab 2-4 to achieve the highest level of adherence and realism in the study plan.

 Since the only real problem was weeks 2-3 getting summarized instead of broken out day by day, I went back and made that explicit in the output format instead of leaving it implied: